Logo ČVUT

 Requirements:

-Student needs to create and present working paper of specific structure to pass.
-There are two written exams (30 and 60 percent) of a mix of multiple choice and open-ended questions.
-Active participation during seminars is also required (10).
+The student needs to create and present a working paper of specific structure to pass.
+There are course paper and its presentation (35+5 percent), two written exams (20 and 30 percent) of a mix of multiple-choice and open-ended questions.
+Active participation during seminars is also required (10 out of 100 percent).

 Syllabus of lectures: